About Us

 • and demand price points that don’t break the bank.

 We also reject the stuffy pretensions that often come with tea culture.
-Tea is the people’s drink and we’re going to keep it that way!
+Tea is the people’s drink, and we will keep it that way!

-In our reviews, we drill down on specific brands of tea and direct you to good deals available online.
-We also review teawares and other gizmos and gadgets that can enhance your tea experience.
+Our reviews drill down on specific tea brands and direct you to good deals online.
+We also review teawares, other gizmos, and gadgets to enhance your tea experience.

 What We Do

-Our service to you is pretty straight-forward.
+Our service to you is straightforward.
 We like tea, we want to drink tea every day, and we want you to do the same.

 The problem is that there are so many choices that the ordinary tea drinker can quickly become confused and not know what to buy or where to buy.